 The Company classifies its financial assets and financial liabilities in the following measurement categories: (i) those to be measured subsequently at fair value through profit or loss ("FVTPL"); (ii) those to be measured subsequently at fair value through other comprehensive income ("FVOCI"); and (iii) those to be measured at amortized cost.
 The classification of financial assets depends on the business model for managing the financial assets and whether the contractual cash flows represent solely payments of principal and interest ("SPPI").
 For long-term investments that are not held for trading, gains and losses will be recorded in profit or loss, unless, the Company has made an irrevocable election at the time of initial recognition to account for the investment at fair value through other comprehensive income.
-These long-term investments in convertible notes or convertible debentures are subsequently measured at fair value, and gains or losses, including interest income or dividend income, are recognized in profit or loss.
-Financial liabilities are classified as those to be measured at amortized cost unless they are designated as those to be measured subsequently at FVTPL (irrevocable election at the time of recognition).
-For assets and liabilities measured at fair value, gains or losses are either recorded in net loss or other comprehensive income (loss).
+These long-term investments in equity, convertible notes, or convertible debentures are subsequently measured at fair value, and gains or losses, including interest income or dividend income, are recognized in profit or loss.
+Financial liabilities are classified as those to be measured at amortized cost unless they are designated as those to be measured at fair value, gains or losses are either recorded in net income or other comprehensive income.